 - Battery life: Six to seven days with one hour of workout time per day Ideal for: Gym-goers and swimmers who want a wearable with a powerful optical heart rate monitor, but don’t necessarily care about aesthetics

 Ready to get moving?
+Do you have an interval training watch you love?
 Tell us about your experience with HIIT below.